Houdini (chess)

 Houdini is a UCI chess engine developed by Belgian programmer Robert Houdart.
-It is influenced by open-source engines IPPOLIT/RobboLito, Stockfish, and Crafty.
+It is a derivative of open-source engines IPPOLIT/RobboLito, Stockfish, and Crafty.
 Versions up to 1.5a are available for non-commercial use, while 2.0 and later are commercial only.

 Playing style

 Chess commentator and video annotator CM Tryfon Gavriel compared Houdini's playing style to that of the Romantic Era of chess, where an attacking, sacrificial style was predominant.
 According to Robert Houdart, Houdini's advantage against other top engines is in its handling of piece mobility, which is why it "favors aggressive play that tries to win the game".